ViktorLaurens/ProjectDataDrivenEngineering/README.md

 ## Installation and usage

-All the code has been written in Google Colab so it can be simply copy pasted and run in a .ipynb file in Colab.
+Most of the code has been written in Google Colab so it can be simply copy pasted and run in a .ipynb file in Colab.
+Some code, especially for creating virtual datasets, is written in Matlab.

 ## Segments